Consumers energy meets with public to discuss future of dam fleet

-OSCODA – Consumers Energy is reviewing its 13 hydroelectric facilities throughout the state of Michigan, as licenses for their dams expire within the next 12 to 22 years.
+OSCODA — Consumers Energy is reviewing their 13 hydroelectric facilities throughout the state of Michigan, as licenses for their dams expire within the next 12 to 22 years.

 To continue operating the hydroelectric facilities at their dams, they need to file a notice of intent to apply for a new license at least five years before the existing license expires with the Federal Energy Regulatory Commission (FERC).